Ruins of Adventure

 Literacy is most common among the upper and more professional classes.
 It is also assumed to be common among most adventuring companies, and considered as much a survival skill as trapping or swimming.
 Westgate, southern Sembia, and perhaps Hillsfar in the Heartlands and Waterdeep on the Sword Coast are predominantly literate areas.
 Elsewhere one must “trust to your tongue,” as wayfarers say.

-The written common tongue, which is presented in these writing as English, is a descendent of Thorass, the original trade language.
+The written common tongue, which is presented in these writing as English, is a descendant of Thorass, the original trade language.
 Most individuals use runes for conveying information.

 Thorass (also called Auld Common): Thorass is the ancient written trade tongue and universal language of the long-ago Realms.
 It is often found in tombs, underground ways, and ancient habitations and is still in use among the scribes of the southern noble courts.
 It is the ancestor of the common tongue.
 This language was used primarily for documents and trading records, as well as histories, and as such did not achieve common usage.
 An inscription in Thorass translates directly into common, although it usually uses a stilted and archaic form of phrasing and vocabulary.